stepanataccolade/docsv2/sources/pipelines/gettingStarted.md

 - Zoom in and out to see additional details for any part of the pipeline
 - Right click on a job to view status, inputs, latest version number
 - Right click on a job to manually run the job
-- Rught click on a resource to view latest version number
+- Right click on a resource to view latest version number

 You can also filter this view by using Flags.
 Flags need to be included in your job and/or resource configurations to be available as a filter for SPOG.